-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual PypIT and SAP Description The 'description' categories are pre-populated by the AER for this template.
-Reporting period -Amount excluding related party transactions Direct Revenue Revenue by service is sourced from the WAP template where a revenue transaction report that discloses revenue by service types, was downloaded from the PypIT for the reporting period.
+Table Name Base Information Population Approach Source Methodology Assumptions Reference Item Actual / Estimate Source Methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual PypIT and SAP Description The 'description' categories are pre-populated by the AER for this template.
+Reporting period -Amount excluding related party transactions Revenue by service is sourced from the Weighted Average Price (WAP) template where a revenue transaction report that discloses revenue by service types, was downloaded from the PyplT system for the reporting period.
 A Subject Matter Expert mapped the revenue service types against the relevant 'Service description' categories based on knowledge and the nature of the underlying revenue transactions.
 In accordance with some of QGP's customer Gas Transmission Agreements (GTA), QGP provides non related party volume related rebates to these customers.
 The rebate has been netted off against Firm forward haul transportation services.
-Revenue Reporting period -Related party transactions QGP did not have any revenue from its related parties.
+Reporting period -Related party transactions QGP did not have any revenue from its related parties.
+N/A

-4 - REVENUE BY SERVICE
+REVENUE BY SERVICE - 4